hrtreza/SLAM-with-Gmapping-and-Moving-Base/README.md

 ## How_it_works

-The program use the launch file "simulation_gmapping.launch" to run the simulated environment, and the launch file "move_base.launch" to run the action move_base that provides several topics, including:
+The program uses the launch file "simulation_gmapping.launch" to run the simulated environment, and the launch file "move_base.launch" to run the action move_base that provides several topics, including:
 <ul>
     <li>move_base/goal to publish the goal position;</li>
     <li>move_base/feedback to receive the feedback;</li>
     <li>move_base/cancel to cancel the current goal.</li>
 </ul>

-There are 3 subscribers that run simultaneously thanks to a multi-thread architecture given by the ROS class AsyncSpinner:
+3 subscribers run simultaneously thanks to a multi-thread architecture given by the ROS class AsyncSpinner:
 <ul>
-    <li>sub_pos: subscribes to the topic /move_base/feedback through the function currentS tatus that Continuously update the current goal ID and check whether the robot has reached the goal position.</li>
+    <li>sub_pos: subscribes to the topic /move_base/feedback through the function current Status that Continuously update the current goal ID and check whether the robot has reached the goal position.</li>
     <li>sub_goal: subscribes to the topic /move_base/goal through the function current Goal that Continuously update the current goal coordinates.</li>
-    <li>sub_laser: subscribes to the topic /scan through the function drivingAssistance that Continuously take data by the laser scanner and, if the driving assistance is enabled, help the user to drive the robot stopping its if there is a wall too close in the current direction.</li>
+    <li>sub_laser: subscribes to the topic /scan through the function drivingAssistance that Continuously takes data by the laser scanner and, if the driving assistance is enabled, helps the user to drive the robot stopping it if there is a wall too close in the current direction.</li>
 </ul>

 The robot can:
 <ol>
     <li>Autonomously reaching a goal position:
         <ul>
-            <li>ask to the user to insert the coordinates x and y to reach;</li>
+            <li>ask the user to insert the coordinates x and y to reach;</li>
             <li>save the current time;</li>
             <li>set the frame_id to "map" (corresponding to the environment that is used) and the new coordinates to reach;</li>
             <li>publish the new goal to move_base/goal.</li>